ldebruijn/graphql-protect/docs/configuration.md

 The best way to configure `graphql-protect` is by specifying a `protect.yml` in the same directory as you're running the binary.

-The following outlines the structure of the yaml
+The following outlines the structure of the yaml, as well as outlines the **defaults** for each configuration option.

 ```yaml
 web: